READ-BioMed/readbiomed-lbd/README.md

 This repository is for the paper under review in Journal of Biomedical Informatics.

-> Yiyuan Pu, Daniel Beck, Karin Verspoor.
+> Authors: Yiyuan Pu, Daniel Beck, Karin Verspoor.

 ## Prerequisites